alexnardini/FLAM3_for_SideFX_Houdini/README.md

 FLAM3H™ comes with a straightforward utility LOP node call **FLAM3HUSD** to makes it easier to move the fractal Flame point cloud into the USD context Solaris.
 This node allow to set up and render FLAM3H™ fractal Flames using Houdini's Karma renderer within a few clicks.

-To finish, FLAM3H™ features a detailed documentation that is designed to provide you with all the information you would need.
+To finish, FLAM3H™ features a detailed documentation that is designed to provide you with all the informations you would need.
 This also extend to generous tooltips for each parameter in the FLAM3H™ Houdini user interface.

 ## Considerations